Last updated on May 28th, 2025 at 05:17 pm

 - Can spread out a little across the back seat if the coach isn’t full.

-- Great view up the centre of the coach from the middle rear seat which can help if suffering from travel sickness.
+- Great view up the centre of the coach from the middle rear seat.
+This can help if you suffer from travel sickness.

-- Some coaches have an emergency exit at the rear door which means that these seats have extra legroom.
+- Extra legroom in some coaches that have an emergency exit at the rear door.

 Cons

-- If the coach has an engine at the rear the back seats can be much warmer than other parts of the coach, which can make travel sickness more likely or worse.
+- Warmer temperatures: If the coach has an engine at the rear, the back seats can be much warmer than other parts of the coach.
+This can make travel sickness more likely or worse.

-- These seats are past the rear suspension which means you can get more bounce when sitting in these seats.
+- More bounce: These seats are past the rear suspension, which means you can feel more bounce when sitting in these seats.

-- It can take a while to get off the coach especially if only one door is being used and the coach is full.
+- Delayed exit: It can take a while to get off the coach, especially if only one door is being used and the coach is full.

 Best Seats on a Coach – Conclusion

 - Each coach holiday company has a different seating policy.
-It is worth checking this before you book rather than assuming and being disappointed.
+Check this before you book rather than assuming and being disappointed.

 - The front seats are not always the best seats on the coach.